 Often listed as an affordable option with good basic coverage and policy discounts.

 Great for occasional riders, Dairyland Insurance in Wisconsin specializes in non-standard motorcycle insurance in 42 states.
 Dairyland also offers an SR-22 requirement for high-risk drivers who need to file economic responsibility with their state.

 If you are a member of the U.S. military, USAA may be your best insurance option.
 USAA offers many discounts and member benefits, one of which is that returns a portion of its profits to its members.
 They also offer coverage with one-year policy limits.

 A specialty motorcycle insurance company out of Virginia, Markel has been in business since 1930, and operates in 48 states.
 While a small company, it is financially strong and highly rated for customer service.
 Because they focus solely on motorcycle insurance, their coverage can be tailored for motorcyclist’s specific needs.
 Markel also covers many types of bikes and offers discounts for anti-lock brakes.

 The best way to protect yourself is by finding the right motorcycle insurance coverage for your individual needs.
 However, if you are hit by another driver — through no fault of your own — you are at the mercy of their insurance company.
-Too often, that company is determined to find ways to avoid paying you.
+Too often, that insurance company is looking for ways to avoid paying you.

 If you were injured in a motorcycle accident, and are not receiving the care and compensation you need, finding the right lawyer is easy.
 Call the experienced motorcycle attorneys at TorkLaw right away.
 We have a highly successful track record of helping motorcycle accident victims receive the justice they deserve.